johntellsall/shotglass/DEMOS.md

 postgresql-9.3        29,078 22561   25  742,766
 ```

-Redis is unsurprisingly small, at 63KLOC.
+Redis is unsurprisingly small, at 63 KLOC.
 Oddly, MySQL is less than
 half the size of Postgres.

 SQLite is _half_ the size of Redis, despite needing to parse complex